-The MNSP recognises that the Act extends beyond the protected characteristics of an individual employee and has broader responsibilities to employees and situations that maybe covered by the Act.
-For example an employee with parental or caring responsibilities for a disabled dependent may have rights under the Act which the Academy would need to consider.
+The Trust recognises that it has broader responsibilities to employees and situations that may be covered by the Act.
+For example, an employee with parental or caring responsibilities for a disabled dependent may have rights under the Act which the Academy would need to consider.